edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:AuthoritativeSignatory_Person.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002513
-Comments: <br/>A transport related person, such as a member of a crew or a passenger.<br/>A person who is authorized to sign a document, such as a customs officer or other government official.<br/>An individual human being in a position to give assistance or information.<br/>
+rdfs:comment | A person who is authorized to sign a document, such as a customs officer or other government official. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Transport_Person.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004815
+rdfs:comment | A transport related person, such as a member of a crew or a passenger. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Contact_Person.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01005145
+rdfs:comment | An individual human being in a position to give assistance or information. edi3:cefactBusinessProcess | In All Contexts

 Properties: